 Your insurance provider will also look at:

 If your mistake costs a client money, you may have a lawsuit on your hands.

 IT consultants, project managers, software developers, and others whose work directly impacts a client’s bottom line are at a higher risk of E&O lawsuits.
 This means they’ll likely pay more for their insurance policy.

 For example, suppose a software developer is developing a program for a real estate company, but misses a bug.
 When the bug surfaces and crashes the client’s system for three days, the client could sue to recover lost profits and other costs.

 Consultants and others who provide expert advice face similar risks.
 If your recommendations don’t produce the desired results, you could also be taken to court.

-Cyber insurance costs depend on the amount of data and the number of employees who can access it.
+Tech E&O coverage costs depend on the amount of data and the number of employees who can access it.
 It’s simple math: more people accessing more data increases the chance of a data breach.

 A good risk management strategy to reduce E&O claims includes:

-View our small business insurance cost overview or find out how much you can expect to pay for common types of business insurance.
+Insurance premiums vary based on the policies a business buys.
+View our small business insurance cost overview or find out the average costs for other common types of business insurance.